cehteh/sharded_mutex/README.md

 per object.
 Concurrency is improved by selecting a Mutex from a pool based on the Address of the object to be locked.

-Even being sharded, these Mutexes act still as global and non-recursive locks.
-One must not lock another object while a lock on the same type/domain is already hold, otherwise deadlocks will happen.

 There is one pool of mutexes per guarded type, thus it is possible to lock values of different types at the same time.

+* Being sharded, these Mutexes act still as global and non-recursive locks.
+One must not `lock()` another object while a lock on the same type/domain is already hold, otherwise deadlocks will happen.
+The `try_lock()` and `try_lock_for()` methods do not have this limitation but will fail when the lock is already hold.
-Further a `multi_lock` API allows to obtain locks on multiple objects of the same type at the same time.
+* The `multi_lock()` methods allow to obtain locks on multiple objects of the same type at the same time.
+* The `then_lock()` method implements hand-over-hand locking where the lock of a new object is obtained before an lock already hold is dropped.

 Same types may have different locking domains using type tags.